Lukowski92/git_api_spring/README.md

  - Build and run with mvn (mvn spring-boot:run)

 ## Running Tests
- -The project contains one integration test (GitApiIntegrationTests) it verifies that the API correctly fetches and returns repositories with branches for a valid GitHub user.
+ - Project contains one integration test (GitApiIntegrationTests) it verifies that the API correctly fetches and returns repositories with branches for a valid GitHub user.